The Yakuza’s Law: Lynching!

 A slightly more sedate second segment begins with the precept "Those who cause trouble for the boss and the family will be expelled.
 Those who return will be punished."
 The 1920s, and Shuji Ogata is just released from jail having served three years of his life for a mob who won't even dignify his sacrifice by sending someone to meet him at the gates.
 He immediately takes it out on the boss of the rival Koda gang, an act which rekindles a long-standing territorial dispute between them and his own syndicate.
 He is subsequently expelled from the region, but returns to pick up his girlfriend, an act that culminates in an orgy of bloodshed.
 Aside from a few gruesome setpieces, this one is actually mercifully short of torture.

 As with Shogun's Joy of Torture, the third segment, "Those who destroy the family organisation, and those leaking secrets for whatever reason, will be eliminated" is the most substantial, in terms of length at least.
-Set in contemporary Tokyo, where swords make way for handguns, this final segment bears a superficial resemblance to Fukasaku's yakuza films of the early 70s (Battles Without Honour and Humanity et al.) minus both the style and wit.
+Set in contemporary Tokyo, where swords make way for handguns, this final segment bears a superficial resemblance to Fukasaku's yakuza films of the early 70s (Battles Without Honour and Humanity et al.).
 A theft from the safe of the Hashiba family sets in effect a string of related revenge killings, as numerous errant gangsters are dragged behind helicopters and deposited from a great height into the ocean, are compacted along with their cars into cubic meters of solid steel or have their faces seared off by cigarette lighters.

-Yakuza Law: Lynching at least manages to overturn the charges of misogyny that the rest of the cycle are laid so open to from today's audiences.
-Aside from a gangster's moll getting slapped about a bit before donning the customary concrete overcoat and being deposited at the bottom of the ocean, all of the tortures here are inflicted by males upon males.
-It's not much of a vindication for such a dubious piece of entertainment, but with the film's sights set so low in the first place, perhaps it's the best one can offer.
+Given the inherent limitations of these films, the fact that they were produced by Toei allows Ishii's torture cycle to benefit from the resources available from such a large studio: sets, costumes, and name actors such as Bunta Sugawara were provided in-house and all lend high production gloss to the proceedings.
+Yakuza Law: Lynching also manages to overturn the charges of misogyny that the rest of the cycle are laid so open to from today's audiences.
+Aside from a gangster's moll getting slapped about before donning the customary concrete overcoat and being deposited at the bottom of the ocean, all of the tortures here are inflicted by males upon males.